Origin (band): Informis Infinitas Inhumanitas

-The band's second album Informis Infinitas Inhumanitas was produced by the band with Colin E. Davis co-producing at Studio One in Racine, Wisconsin.
-Immediately following its release, Origin went on tour as part of a summer metal tour with Nile, Arch Enemy and Hate Eternal.
-Following the tour, Jeremy Turner resigned from the band and Clint Appelhanz (this time playing guitar instead of bass guitar) returned.
+The band's second album, Informis Infinitas Inhumanitas, was produced by the band with Colin E. Davis at Studio One in Racine, Wisconsin.
+Following its release, Origin toured with Nile, Arch Enemy and Hate Eternal.
+Following the tour, Jeremy Turner resigned from the band and Clint Appelhanz (playing guitar instead of bass guitar) returned.
 Origin toured with Immolation, Vader, and The Berzerker, followed by another tour with All That Remains, Scar Culture and Crematorium.
-Unforeseen problems arose, and Origin had to cancel the tour with Nuclear Assault in January 2003.
-Shortly thereafter John Longstreth resigned from the band; James King was chosen to fill the spot.
+Origin canceled a tour with Nuclear Assault in January 2003.
+Shortly after, John Longstreth resigned from the band and James King replaced him.

 The band played its first show with the new line-up in September 2003 in Topeka, Kansas.
 At the concert, they shot a music video for the song "Portal", from Informis Infinitas Inhumanitas.
-The band then landed a headlining west coast tour in January 2004 with Uphill Battle.
+The band headlined a west coast tour in January 2004 with Uphill Battle.
 In the summer, Origin toured the Midwest, playing the Milwaukee Metalfest 2004 and The Texas Death and Grindfest with label mates Soilent Green and Kill the Client.